-Cloud Computing and Artificial Intelligence (AI) brings a new generation of technology with high-performance processors and increased rack density.
+Cloud Computing and Artificial Intelligence (AI) bring a new generation of technology with high-performance processors and increased rack density.
 This corresponds to more heat, transcending the capability of traditional air cooling methods.
-Direct liquid cooling is now on the rise as an innovative, high density data center, cooling solution.
+Direct liquid cooling is now on the rise as an innovative, high-density data center, cooling solution.
 While air can cool racks up to 20-30 kW, direct liquid cooling can surpass this to beyond 100kW.

 Direct liquid cooling is the use of dielectric fluids to dissipate heat from the equipment.
 It was introduced by IBM in the 1960s.
 The servers are submerged in a dielectric fluid that carries away the heat and is pumped through a heat exchanger.

 Direct liquid cooling is gaining traction today because of the benefits it offers.
 By capturing the heat directly from the source, hyper-scale data centers can achieve greater reliability.
 A report by Global Market Insights forecasts that the data center liquid cooling market will escalate to $2.5 billion by 2025 from $750 million in 2018.